 Written Records – The Dean of Students Office maintains records of conduct actions, including written reports and electronic or paper copies of letters, as well as academic honesty sanctions that are forwarded from the Office of Academic Affairs.
 Student conduct records are also maintained in the Student Conduct Office.
 These confidential records cannot be removed and are accessible only in accordance with the Family Educational Rights and Privacy Act (FERPA).

 “Disciplinary Suspension” and “Disciplinary Dismissal” are entered on a student’s academic transcript as well as in his or her official file.
-A student initiated leave of absence or a withdrawal during the suspension timeframe shall not be a basis for the early removal of this notation.
-The notation of “Disciplinary Dismissal” shall not be removed from a student’s transcript except for good cause upon the order of the Vice President for Student Affairs.
+A student initiated leave of absence or a withdrawal during the suspension timeframe shall not be a basis for the removal of this notation.
+The notation of “Disciplinary Dismissal” shall not be removed from a student’s transcript except for good cause upon the direction of the Vice President for Student Affairs.

 Section 152 of the Internal Revenue Code (IRS) will determine a student’s dependency and the College will use the information maintained in the College’s student information system.
 In cases where the student does not receive financial aid, she or he will have the opportunity to provide this information to the Coordinator of Student Conduct or his or her designee.

-Other reporting – Information regarding policy violations that are defined as violent crimes or non-forcible sex offenses (under the Higher Education Amendments of 1998) may be released to the public.
+Other reporting – Information regarding policy violations defined as violent crimes or non-forcible sex offenses (under the Higher Education Amendments of 1998) may be released to the public.
 The student’s name, the policy violation she or he is responsible for, and the sanctions imposed may be released to the public when a student is found responsible for such a violation.